glpi-project/doc/source/modules/assets/tabs/components.rst

    :align: center

-To act on several components (for example modify an element of the component, activate accounting informations or modify them, delete a component...), first select the components and then use the `Actions` button present at the top or the bottom of the list.
+To act on several components (for example modify an element of the component, activate accounting information or modify them, delete a component...), first select the components and then use the `Actions` button present at the top or the bottom of the list.